-Mr Hooper practises across all areas of Civil Litigation, particularly within Personal Injury, and is regularly instructed by both Claimants and Defendants in interim applications, disposals and trials in cases allocated to any of the three case management tracks.
+Mr Hooper practises across all areas of Civil Litigation, particularly within Personal Injury, and is regularly instructed by both Claimants and Defendants in interim applications, costs and case management hearings, disposals and trials in cases allocated to any of the three case management tracks.

 Mr Hooper accepts instructions to draft pleadings, advices on quantum and/or liability and aims to return all instruction within 7 days.